FabricMC/fabric-docs/develop/items/custom-shields.md

 The submission process handles the logic of _what_ to render.
 The shield render's logic does the following:

 1. Retrieve the shield's banner patterns and store them in a variable.
 If the shield has no banner patterns, this variable is set to `BannerPatternLayers.EMPTY`.
-2. Retrieve the shield's dye colour and store it in a variable, `baseColor`.
-If the shield has no dye colour, this variable is set to `null`.
+2. Retrieve the shield's dye color and store it in `baseColor`.
+If the shield has no dye color, this variable is set to `null`.
 3. If the shield has banner patterns or has been dyed, use the `base` texture.
 If not, use the `base_nopattern` texture.
 4. Submit the shield model to be rendered, using the provided parameters and texture.
 5. If the shield has banner patterns, submit those as well.